pvasek/kudu-wiki/VSO-vs-Kudu-deployments.md

 ## How does Visual Studio Team Services deployment work

-When setting up continuous deployment to an Azure Website from Visual Studio Online, things work in the following way:
+When setting up continuous deployment to an Azure Website from Visual Studio Team Services, things work in the following way:
 - You repository lives in the VSTS infrastructure.
 - When you push a change via git, the VSTS build infrastructure builds your sources, and produces some deployment artifacts.
 - VSTS then uses WebDeploy (the same technology used by Visual Studio) to deploy the artifacts to your Azure Websites.